Nathan-Fa/Sun-Tracking/README.md

   You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>

-contact:
+contact: gottwald@htw-dresden.de
-info@labor-elektrische-mobilitaet.de

 #######################################################################

-main features:
+features:
 - calculating step count from given sun angles
-- evaluates hall-sensor-controlled step counter
+- evaluating motor-step-count from hall-sensors
 - drives linear motors to given angles
 - Safety functions